tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 Only running tests when the module is called directly
 -----------------------------------------------------

-In Python modules provides a means to group related functionality together.
+In Python, modules provide a means to group related functionality together.
 For example we have already looked at and made use of the :mod:`re` module, which groups functionality for working with regular expressions.